jeremyckahn/rekapi/docs/getting_started.md

 ````

 All of the methods described above are optional, but you should at least have a
-`draw` method.
+`render` method.
 Continuing from before, here's a simple implementation for a
 canvas actor that we can use as an example:

 ````javascript